KhiopsML/khiops-python/doc/README.md

 # You'll also need a system-wide installation of pandoc (https://pandoc.org)

-# Execute this if there were non commited updates to samples.py or samples_sklearn.py:
+# Execute this if there were non committed updates to samples.py or samples_sklearn.py:
 # ./convert-samples-hook

 # To clean the html documentation